 What to Watch Out For: Think of any fees you pay (to ‘supposedly’ receive lottery winnings) as part of an advanced fee scam.

 3. Loan Scams: Need a loan?
 If you are looking for a loan, a scammer will pretend that they are part of a reputable organization that is ready to provide one.
 The drawback?
-They actually want your cash!
+They actually want your cash and gift cards!

 Facebook warns: “Loan scammers send messages and leave posts offering instant loans at a low-interest rate for a small advance fee.”